An expat guide to healthcare and health insurance in Indonesia

 What is the best health insurance for expats in Indonesia?

-The best health insurance in Indonesia depends on your specific needs rather than a general criteria, so the best insurance for another expat might not be the best for you.
+The best health insurance in Indonesia depends on your specific needs rather than a general criteria, so the best insurance for one expat might not be the best for you.

 In order to find which one is the best health insurance in Indonesia for you, it is important to consider several aspects such as your medical history, your age, your specific needs in terms of medical cover, your situation in Indonesia, alongside other criteria.